Time-Latitude Distribution of Prominences for 10 Solar Cycles: A study using Kodaikanal, Meudon and Kanzelhohe Data: Introduction

-Our objective was to detect prominence locations from the digitized KoSO data in a fully automated manner.
-In this paper, we present an automated technique to identify the prominence latitudes from entire (1906 -- 2002) KoSO Ca~{\sc ii}~K disc-blocked dataset without being largely affected by artefacts.
-We describe Ca~{\sc ii}~K disk-blocked data in Section 2 followed by methods in Section 3 encompassing calibration and prominence detection techniques.
-We finally discuss the results of the study in Section 4 and conclude in Section 5.
+Our objective is to detect prominence locations from the digitized KoSO data in a fully automated manner.
+In the present study to improve the statistics and to make the detection up-to-date, we also included the full disc H$_{\alpha}$ data from Meudon (1980-2002) and Kanzelhohe Observatory (2000-2018) by blocking the disc and bringing them to equal footing as KoSO data.
+In this article we present an automated technique to identify the prominence latitudes from combined (KoSO-Meudon-kanzelhohe) disc-blocked dataset.
+We describe the data in Section~\ref{ddes} followed by analysis of data in Section~\ref{ada} encompassing calibration, prominence detection technique and results on pole-ward migration.
+We finally discuss the results of the study in Section~\ref{Disc} and conclude in Section~\ref{concl}.